 Folks who are handy with modern electronics should have no difficulty using the Toggle’s output for their own purposes.
 Touch Toggles can directly input to Arduino, Raspberry Pi, and similar microcomputer/micro controller boards.
 The 1/10″ pin plugs used for our connectors are a standard in the electronics world for most sensor inputs.
 Touch Toggles are pin compatible and plug right into a common Arduino “Sensor” Shield: Plug them in and read the Toggle’s output.
 We also offer adapters to the Grove System Arduinos for folks using those type of connectors.

 Note: it’s possible, as we mentioned above, to control the indication on the Toggle from an Arduino.
 The details are listed below.

 In the same vein, every base unit designed by Berrett Hill uses that same 5v logic level input.
 This can be very useful when wanting to control higher energy circuits.
 Our Snap-Action, Direct, and Direct Plus offer great real-world outputs for logic level controllers.

 Note: our Servo Bases back-feed the logic lines during set up, and can not be trivially connected to logic circuits.
 In this case an inline resistance of 200 ohms or greater will protect the logic lines from passing any damaging currents over 25ma.

 In the Model Railroading world, our Universal Translator provides an opto-isolated interface to NCE, Digitrax, and other DCC decoders.
 This is a very flexible interface base, which outputs 1/2 second push-button closures, and accepts a high/low input that controls the green/red aspect of the Touch Toggle indication.
-Our Logic Translator offers the same functionality at a lower cost with a direct logic level interface.
+Our Logic Translator offers the same functionality at a lower cost with a 10 pin ribbon cable and direct logic level interface.

 We have created a specialized Touch Trigger control for use with Tam Valley Depot equipment.
 This provides all the function of a Touch Toggle when connected to the standard Tam Valley local control connection.